So-Fake: Benchmarking and Explaining Social Media Image Forgery Detection: Data Construction

-We describe the generative models and prompting strategies used to synthesize both fully synthetic and tampered images in So-Fake-Set and So-Fake-OOD, as shown in Table~\ref{suppl:tab1}.
-In total, we employ 35 generative methods to ensure the dataset is comprehensive and diverse.
-To maintain architectural balance, we include a range of both GAN-based and diffusion-based models.
-While some methods are relatively outdated, a limited number are retained to reflect historical trends and enhance robustness.
-For more advanced models such as FLUX~\cite{flux2024}, SD-3.5~\cite{DBLP:conf/icml/EsserKBEMSLLSBP24}, SD-XL~\cite{DBLP:conf/iclr/PodellELBDMPR24}, and Latent Diffusion~\cite{DBLP:conf/cvpr/RombachBLEO22}, we generate a larger volume of samples due to their accessibility and high visual fidelity.
+We summarize the generative and editing methods used to synthesize full synthetic and tampered images in So-Fake-Set and So-Fake-OOD, as shown in Tab.~\ref{table2}.
+In total, we employ 45 generative or editing methods to improve the coverage and diversity of the benchmark.
+To improve architectural coverage, we include both GAN-based and diffusion-based models.
+While some included methods are relatively outdated, we deliberately retain a small subset to reflect historical generation artifacts and to test robustness to older synthesis pipelines.
+For recent high-fidelity and openly accessible models such as FLUX~\cite{flux2024}, SD-3.5~\cite{DBLP:conf/icml/EsserKBEMSLLSBP24}, SD-XL~\cite{DBLP:conf/iclr/PodellELBDMPR24}, and Latent Diffusion~\cite{DBLP:conf/cvpr/RombachBLEO22}, we generate more samples but cap their contribution within each evaluation split to avoid dominance by any single model family.